|That Star Wars Feeling

 In a later preview, we’ll look at the system’s unique Force die and how the game’s Force users must remain sensitive to the balance of the Force.
 Next, though, Jay will explore the Obligation system in Edge of the Empire and how your character’s past can drive your sessions forward!

 Participate in grim and gritty adventures on the fringes of the Star Wars universe with Star Wars®: Edge of the Empire™.
-Edge of the Empire is a complete standalone roleplay system transports players to some of the shadiest locations in the Outer Rim, the underbelly of the Core Worlds, and everywhere else in-between!
+Edge of the Empire is a complete standalone roleplay system that transports players to some of the shadiest locations in the Outer Rim, the underbelly of the Core Worlds, and everywhere else in-between!